ethantkoenig/lotsoffiles2/bible/other/johnthebaptist.md

 * John told people to confess their sins, turn to God, and stop sinning, so that they would be ready to receive the Messiah.
 * John baptized many people in water as a sign that they were sorry for their sins and were turning away from them.
 * John was called "John the Baptist" because he baptized many people.
-* Make sure people will understand that "the Baptist" does not refer to the church with this name.
-It may be necessary to say, instead, "John the Baptizer" or "John who baptizes."

 (Translation suggestions: [How to Translate Names](en/ta-vol1/translate/man/translate-names))